gensouyuurei/test-todolist/README.md

 # A simple to-do list app
 Written as a test task.
-App is written using MEAN solution-stack with pug as a view engine.
+App is written using Node.js, express.js, Mongo.db, pug solution-stack.
 Used middleware you can see in a package.json file.
 App provides basic functionality:
 * authentification with password encryption,
 * user roles: admin and user,